codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 ### Install Library Dependencies

-Before we continue, we need to setup the [android-async-http-client](http://central.maven.org/maven2/com/loopj/android/android-async-http/1.4.3/android-async-http-1.4.3.jar) for sending asynchronous network requests. _Note: There are known issues with AndroidAsyncHttpClient version 1.4.4, so at the moment it is best to stick with 1.4.3._
+Before we continue, we need to setup the [android-async-http-client](http://loopj.com/android-async-http/) for sending asynchronous network requests.

-Let's also install a library for remote image loading called [Picasso](http://repo1.maven.org/maven2/com/squareup/picasso/picasso/2.1.1/picasso-2.1.1.jar) so we can easily display movie posters.
+Let's also install a library for remote image loading called [Picasso](http://square.github.io/picasso/) so we can easily display movie posters.

 _Eclipse_ users:

-Drop those jars into the "libs" folder of our Android app before continuing
+Drop the library jars into the "libs" folder of our Android app before continuing

 _Android Studio_ users: